mmnsports.com

 Sunday's final round was marked by significant collapses.
 The final two groups combined for a 22-over par performance, with Minjee Lee's downfall being particularly notable.

 Minjee Lee, a two-time major champion, led by three shots on the front nine.
-However, a tee shot into the water on the par-3 12th resulted in a double bogey, followed by another double bogey after hitting into waist-high grass on the 14th.
+However, a tee shot into the water on the par-3 12th resulted in a bogey, followed by another double bogey after hitting into waist-high grass on the 14th.
 She finished with a 78.

 “I started good,” she said.
 “Just missed a couple putts for birdie early and then I kind of blew up from there.”

 Saso had her own challenges, including a four-putt double bogey on the par-3 sixth that left her four shots behind Minjee Lee.
-Her began with a 10-foot birdie putt on the 12th, followed by a wedge to 3 feet on the par-5 13th, and continued with an approach to 6 feet on the 15th.
+Her comeback began with a 10-foot birdie putt on the 12th, followed by a wedge to 3 feet on the par-5 13th, and continued with an approach to 6 feet on the 15th.
 She then hit a 3-wood to 20 feet on the par-4 16th for a two-putt birdie.

 Despite a three-putt on the par-3 17th, Saso maintained her lead.
 She was in the scoring room when her victory became official, receiving hugs from her fellow players.